nkissel/nkissel.github.io/index.md

 *Preprints*
 * [Forward Stability and Model Path Selection](https://arxiv.org/abs/2103.03462) with Lucas Mentch

+*In Review*
+* Age Trends in Actigraphy and Self-Report Sleep Across the Lifespan: Findings from the Pittsburgh Lifespan Sleep Databank
+* Distance Measures for Interpretation of Clusters from Finite Mixture Models
+* Virtual Reality Hemifield Measurements for Corrective Surgery Eligibility in Ptosis Patients: A Pilot Clinical Trial

 # Talks

 * Joint Statistical Meetings, Invited Session (July 2019)